meta-llama/llama-recipes/examples/README.md

 ## Inference
 So far, we have provide the following inference examples:

 1. [inference script](./inference.py) script provides support for Hugging Face accelerate, PEFT and FSDP fine tuned models.
+It also demonstrates safety features to protect the user from toxic or harmful content.

 2. [vllm/inference.py](./vllm/inference.py) script takes advantage of vLLM's paged attention concept for low latency.